GTRE GTX-35VS Kaveri: 2000s

 On 5 February 2007, Scientific Adviser to Defense Minister M Natarajan said nearly 90 to 93 per cent of the expected performance had been realized and the government had recently floated an expression of interest to seek partners to move the programme further.
 Till 11 February 2008, Kaveri had undergone 1,700 hours of tests and has been sent twice to Russia to undergo high-altitude tests for which India has no facility.
 The engine is also being tested to power the next generation of Unmanned Aerial Vehicles.

 In July 2007, GTRE divided Kaveri program into two separate programs.
 They are K9+ Program and K10 Program.
 K9+ Program is a program to prove concept of complete design and gain hand-on experience of aircraft engine integration and flight trials to cover a defined truncated flight envelope prior to the launch of production version of K10 Standard engine.
 While K10 Program is a joint venture (JV) partnership with a foreign engine manufacturer.
 K10 program engine will be final production standard Kaveri engine and shall have less weight and more reheat thrust along with certain other changes to meet the original design intent.

 In July 2008, a press release announced a development of modified Kaveri Marine Gas Turbine (KMGT) to propel Indian Navy warships.
 It was already demonstrated to the then Prime Minister Dr Manmohan Singh.
-The turbine was tested for a power rating of 12 MW at ISA SL 35°C condition.
-The testing took place in Indian Navy's Naval Dock Yard, Visakapatnam's Marine Gas Turbine test bed facility which is capable of testing the Gas Turbines upto 25 MW of shaft power.
+The turbine was tested for a power rating of 12 MW at ISA SL 35 °C condition.
+The testing took place in Indian Navy's Naval Dock Yard, Visakapatnam's Marine Gas Turbine test bed facility which is capable of testing the Gas Turbines up to 25 MW of shaft power.